I’m proud to announce a new category for one of my favorite topics: Scumbag Studies.

 At which point, given all of the above, his last thoughts may well have been: Ja, ja…det gikk jo til helvete.
 (Loosely translated: “Well, that definitely sucked.”
 Thanks to Gjermund Higraff for supplying the suitable Norwegian rendering.)

-These days they have oil, but in those days, the Norwegians mainly had fishing, some timber.
+These days they have oil, but in the 1940s, the Norwegians mainly had fishing, some timber.
 A great percentage of Norwegian travel was by coastal watercraft, still quite common today.
 Norway is just not that easy to get around.
 It wasn’t very populous (still isn’t), with a minimal standing army (like now).
 Building and maintaining roads is challenging enough in good weather, and for part of the year, Norway does not have gentle weather.

 One wonders: with so few Jews in Norway, how the hell did Quisling find a reason to become an anti-Semite?
 Where did he manage to find some Semites to be anti-?
-Well, turns out that he got ripped off trying to sell some of his art in the US through his brother, and he believed that the people who ripped him off were Jewish (I haven’t verified if they were or not).
+Well, turns out that he got ripped off trying to sell some of his art in the US through his brother, and he believed that the people who ripped him off were Jewish (I haven’t verified whether they were).
 So it became something of a personal thing, but the issue originated outside Norway–he had to hunt up some Semites elsewhere.
 Of course, once he got the racist bee in his bonnet, his mind could come up with Jewish/leftist/atheist dangers anywhere it wanted to see them.
 In my view, the warped aspect of this thinking is that he could somehow conclude that the Nazi outcome had any chance of being better than, say, the rise of a strong left/labor movement.

 Early in the invasion, Quisling had an Alexander Haig moment (“I’m in control here…”), got onto the airwaves, and started telling the Norwegian armed forces to go home.
 He had no authority to do that.
 He assumed that he would now, as Fører, recondition Norway into the model Nazi ally and regain its domestic independence.
 He spent the whole war trying to do that, with the Germans promising him more independence and reneging most of the time on the grounds that Quisling couldn’t deliver the goods.
 He could not inspire Norwegians to accept the end of their multiparty constitutional monarchy and learn to love being good worker bees within the Greater Nazi Area, moving iron ore and catching fish.
 Several hundred thousand German troops occupied Norway throughout the war, which is extraordinary considering the Norwegian wartime population of about three million.
 Imagine one German to guard every six Norwegian men, women and children.

 While the Germans grudgingly installed Quisling as a puppet leader (setting aside the gradual details leading up to that stage) almost two years after they took charge, the real power remained with Nazi German Reichskommissar Josef Terboven, who preferred to work with more reliable, less scrupulous domestic traitors (notably Jonas Lie).
-Because, for all his associations and unpopularity, Quisling showed minimal will to brutalize Norwegians, or to extend foreign power over them.
+For all his associations and unpopularity, Quisling showed minimal will to brutalize Norwegians, or to extend foreign power over them.
 His entire concept was to influence Norway to regain its domestic if not foreign policy independence.
 Treasonous?
 Uh, hello.
 You’re saying we should work our way into the status of Axis minor power, and forsake our legitimate government and monarchy for that imposed by our invaders?
 Your treasoning is flawed.

 When the war ended, Norway was one of the last large areas to be liberated.
 The government returned from exile, and high on the to-do list was the arrest of collaborators.
 Quisling never seems to have considered flight abroad, which he might have managed with some effort.
 This is where it starts to get ugly in a different way.
 Quisling’s confinement was debilitating, and he wasn’t allowed to peruse all the evidence that would be used against him in court.
 By the time trial came along, he was in questionable condition to defend himself, deprived of the necessary means.
 Judicial conduct was not to a high standard.
-All that may or may not have been legal under the Norwegian system–I don’t recall ever being admitted to the Norwegian bar–but it does begin to encroach on the reasonable definition of ‘show trial.’
+All that may or may not have been legal under the Norwegian system–I don’t recall having ever been admitted to the Norwegian bar–but it does brush against the reasonable definition of ‘show trial.’
 Not as bad in some ways as the Rosenberg case in my own country, but worse in others.
 Emotions were high, and when that is the case, jurisprudence bends and breaks.

-Had Vidkun Quisling reported for duty with the Royal Norwegian Army and become a resistance leader, he might today be a revered Norwegian hero in the mold of Gunnar Sønsteby, Knut Haukelid, Otto Ruge, or King Haakon VII himself.
+Had Vidkun Quisling reported for duty with the Norwegian Army and become a resistance leader, he might today be a revered Norwegian hero in the mold of Gunnar Sønsteby, Knut Haukelid, Otto Ruge, or King Haakon VII himself.

 Then again, in his mind, he’d only wanted the best all along for a country he loved.
 He just forgot about the part that says: ‘Your country already has a legitimate government, and the electorate has rejected you, and the patriotic act is to accept that.’